-Date of Last Review: April 26, 2019
+Date of Last Review: July 12, 2022

-Originally Approved by the Board of Trustees: February 14, 2003
+Originally Approved by the Board of Trustees: February 4, 2022

 Board members inevitably are involved in the affairs of other institutions and organizations.
 Effective boards will include individuals who have relationships and affiliations that may raise questions about perceived conflicts of interest.
 Although many such potential conflicts are and will be deemed inconsequential, every individual Trustee and Board Officer has the responsibility to ensure that the Executive Committee is made aware of situations that involve personal, familial, or business relationships that could be troublesome.

-and Board Officers decide whether a relationship should be listed on the disclosure:
+The following definitions are provided to help Trustees and Board Officers decide whether a relationship should be listed on the disclosure form:

 - Business Relationship: One in which a Trustee, Board Officer, or a member of his or her family as defined below serves as an officer, director, employee, partner, trustee, or controlling stockholder of an organization that does substantial business with Juniata College.

 - Family Member: A spouse, domestic partner, parent, sibling, child, or any other relative if the latter resides in the same household or has a fiduciary relationship with the Trustee or Board Officer.

 - Substantial Benefit: When a Trustee or a member of the Trustee's family (a) is the actual or beneficial owner of more than 5 percent of the voting stock or controlling interest of an organization that does substantial business with the College or (b) has other direct or indirect dealings with such an organization from which the Trustee or a member of the Trustee's family benefits directly, indirectly, or potentially from cash or property receipts.